lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-9</b>.
 Parametric coordinate system and interpolation functions for a tetrahedron.</figcaption>
 </figure>

 **Voxel.** **Figure 8-10** shows the parametric coordinate system and interpolation functions for a voxel cell type.
 The voxel is described using the three parametric coordinates (r,s,t).
 Note that the voxel edges are constrained to lie parallel to the global coordinate axes.
-These are often referred to as tri- linear interpolation functions.
+These are often referred to as tri-linear interpolation functions.

 <figure id="Figure 8-10">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-10.png?raw=true width="640" alt="Figure8-10">